brycewray/hugo-site/content/posts/2022/07/using-dart-sass-hugo-some-data-using-github-actions.md

 {{< imgh src="Post-imgh_pubs_CFP-Vercel-GHAs-comparison_1800x1200.png"  alt="Chart comparing publish-to-CDN times from this site for Cloudflare Pages and Vercel with use of the “imgh” shortcode" >}}

-## A Node.js-based workaround
+## Workarounds for Hugo on Vercel

 So, what can you do if your site is on Vercel and you (a.) want Hugo with Dart Sass[^deprecation] **but** (b.) also want to regain those swift Vercel deploys that you get without a GHA's involvement?

+[^deprecation]: And, yes, you [definitely want Dart Sass, not Libsass](https://sass-lang.com/blog/libsass-is-deprecated).

-All I can suggest at this point would be reverting to the [standard, **non**-GHA Vercel process](https://vercel.com/docs/concepts/deployments/build-step) --- which means foregoing Embedded Dart Sass and, instead, using the [npm sass package](https://github.com/sass/sass) as I [described a few months ago](/posts/2022/03/using-dart-sass-hugo/).
+I suggest you revert to the [standard, **non**-GHA Vercel process](https://vercel.com/docs/concepts/deployments/build-step) **and** do one of the following to get Dart Sass (each link below goes to my previous explanation thereof):

+- Use the [npm sass package](/posts/2022/03/using-dart-sass-hugo/), instead.
 Although doing it that way will result in slower local development (and the dependencies you must add with the use of any [Node.js](https://nodejs.org) package), it does avoid any problems caused by using a GHA.
-It also should be more future-proof, since you *won't* have to worry about any possibility that Vercel might shut the door on GHA-based deploys down the line.
+It also should be more future-proof, since you *won't* have to worry about any possibility that Vercel might shut the door on other deploy methods down the line.

-[^deprecation]: And, yes, you [definitely want Dart Sass, not Libsass](https://sass-lang.com/blog/libsass-is-deprecated).

-In the case of this site, these findings have led me to cease using Vercel as a backup host.
-For at least the foreseeable[^nonGHA] future, I'll go with just CFP.
-Of the only three hosts I consider worth using, it works most effectively with [my chosen method of deployment](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/).
-The logs don't lie.

-[^nonGHA]: In this case, that means as long as I continue to (a.) build this site with Hugo and (b.) need a GHA to do so, because (c.) neither CFP nor Vercel provides even the option of including the Embedded Dart Sass binary in its build image.
-I have no reason to assume either (b.) or (c.) will change any time soon.
-On the other hand, when/if (a.) changes, as it so often has in this site's existence, that would eliminate the need for (b.) and (c.).
+- Keep the superior performance of Embedded Dart Sass by deploying via a [shell script](/posts/2022/03/using-dart-sass-hugo-sequel/).
+It is a little more risky, in that one never knows whether Vercel may somehow make that a no-go down the line[^ballpark], but it preserves the superior dev experience of using Embedded Dart Sass.

+[^ballpark]: Quoting my analogy from [the post about using GHAs for this stuff](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/), in which "(A.)" refers to the GHA method and "(B.)" refers to the shell-script method: "It’s kinda like the difference between (A.) getting into a ballpark by buying a ticket and (B.) getting in by sneaking past an overly busy, preoccupied ticket-seller.
+Either way, you’re inside; but Option A is always suitable, while Option B works only until you get caught.
+(Okay, maybe that analogy is pushing it somewhat, but you understand what I’m saying.)"
+I would still urge reading [the whole post](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/) to get the full context.

+**Note**: On a somewhat related subject: while I was finishing this post, I saw a [GitHub Discussions thread indicating that the Cloudflare Pages build image *may* be getting an update sometime soon](https://github.com/cloudflare/pages-build-image/discussions/1).
+I made my pitch in the comments for both a better version of Hugo --- the current CFP build image uses the ancient *v.0.54.0*, for God's sake --- **and** the option to specify Embedded Dart Sass through an environment variable, just as one now uses a `HUGO_VERSION` env var to pull a preferred, um, Hugo version *other than* 0.54.0.
+I'll keep you advised whether there's any progress on that front but, as [Sidhartha Chatterjee](https://github.com/sidharthachatterjee) says at the top of the discussion, "This is NOT a definite commitment to what we will deliver."
+Still, if that *did* happen, it would completely eliminate the need for *all* of these end runs: you'd use the *normal* CFP deploy process and everything would just work.
+{.yellowBox}